 - (e) All of the following vessels within Monroe County on waters of this state which are equipped with a marine sanitation device other than a marine composting toilet that processes and manages human waste using technologies that comply with United States Coast Guard requirements must maintain a record of the date of each pumpout of the marine sanitation device and the location of the pumpout station or waste reception facility for 1 year after the date of the pumpout, and the record must indicate that the vessel was pumped out within the last 30 days: - 1.
 A vessel that: - a.
 Has enclosed living spaces or rooms; and - b.
-Is used by a person as a dwelling or living space overnight at any time, notwithstanding whether or not the vessel is also used for navigation. - A vessel moored in a public mooring field.
-Section 3.
-This act shall take effect July 1, 2022.
+Is used by a person as a dwelling or living space overnight at any time, notwithstanding whether or not the vessel is also used for navigation. - 2.
+A vessel moored in a public mooring field. - (f) This subsection may not be construed to prohibit anchoring for less than 90 days in areas within Monroe County.